MarcelEdward/OpenSim-RemoteAdmin/README.md

 Edit the config.php file, fill out the [RemoteAdmin] info and add the upload location, this should be a location opensim can read from and to who you webserver can write to.

-Edit the .htaccesss file, point the AuthUserFile line to the the .htpassword file
+Edit the .htaccesss file, point the AuthUserFile line to the the .htpassword file Edit the .htpasswd file, http://www.htaccesstools.com/htpasswd-generator/

 Disclaimer: